apache/accumulo-website/_docs-unreleased/getting-started/table_design.md

 Accumulo each with a count of 1.
 The aggregating iterator will take care of maintaining the edge weights.

-=== Document-Partitioned Indexing
+### Document-Partitioned Indexing

 Using a simple index as described above works well when looking for records that match one of a set of given criteria.
-When looking for records that match more than one criterion simultaneously, such as when looking for documents that contain all of the words `the' and `white' and `house', there are several issues.
+When looking for records that match more than one criterion simultaneously, such as when looking for documents that contain all of the words 'the' and 'white' and 'house', there are several issues.

 First is that the set of all records matching any one of the search terms must be sent to the client, which incurs a lot of network traffic.
 The second problem is that the